Wrap up warm as snow, heavy rain and thunderstorms continue into Sunday

 Severe thunderstorms were predicted in the early hours of this morning, about western parts of the North Island north of Wellington and about western Nelson, Buller and northern Westland.

-These thunderstorms could bring localised downpours of 25 to 35mm per hour, large hail or large accumulations of hail, damaging winds gusting greater than 110 km/h.
+These thunderstorms could bring localised downpours of 25 to 35mm per hour, large hail or large accumulations of hail, damaging winds gusting greater than 110km/h.

 There is also the possibility of small localised tornadoes, mainly near the coast.